Adult attachment theory is crucial to understand both psychology and relationships.

 It takes him longer to calm down, and when he finally pacifies he angrily push the mother away, often followed by more tears.

-But it’s only a facade: researchers show that the baby’s heart rates is as high as those who show extreme distress.
-And their cortisol levels—an indicators of stress—are also high.
+But it’s only a facade: researchers show that the baby’s heart rate is as high as those who show extreme distress.
+And their cortisol levels—an indicator of stress—are also high.

 In the early days of attachment theory researches it was believed that the mother’s caretaking style was the main determinant of the adult attachment style.

 Today we know that there is indeed a statistically significant link between caretaking style and attachment style.

 And this scene from Terms of Endearment shows the best way to make your child insecure (together with other psychological issues):